icewolfz/jiMUD/docs/mapper.md

 - `Highlight path` hight light a walkable path from current room to selected room
 - `Clear path` clear highlighted path
 - `Walk path` walk the path from current room to selected room
+- `Zoom` Control the current zoom level for map

 ## Navigation